• Skip to primary navigation

 Steam Blanching

 Heating in steam is an alternative to water bath blanching and is even recommended for a few vegetables.
-Try this method for broccoli, pumpkin, sweet potatoes, and winter squash, which will help them keep their texture better.
-Steam blanching is not quicker than boiling water blanching, in fact, takes about 1½ times longer to get the vegetables to the proper state.
+Try this method for broccoli, pumpkin, sweet potatoes, and winter squash to help them keep their texture better.
+Steam blanching is not quicker than boiling water blanching takes about 1½ times longer to get the vegetables to the proper state.

-To steam blanch, use any pot with a tight lid that has a basket that will hold the food at least one inch above the boiling water in the pot.
+To steam blanch, use any pot with a tight lid with a basket that will hold the food at least one inch above the boiling water.
 It only takes an inch or two of water in the pot to make steam.
-Bring the water to a boil and monitor it after each batch to make sure your pot does not go dry.
+Bring the water to a boil and monitor it after each batch to ensure your pot does not dry.

 Put the vegetables in the basket in a single layer so that steam reaches all parts quickly.
 Cover the pot and keep the heat high.
 Start counting steaming time as soon as the lid is on.
 Try one of these kitchen hack alternatives if you do not have a steamer basket.